HankB/Fun-with-ZFS/bulk-transfer/README.md

 ## Requirements

-* Sufficient rights on the host system to create, manipulate and destroy filesystems.
-May require `root`/`sudo`.
+* Sufficient rights on the host system to create, manipulate and destroy pools.
+Requires `root`/`sudo`.
 * Sufficient disk space to create files to be used for filesystems.
+* `tree` command to display file hierarchies.
+* `zfs send` command uses `-w` flag availble in ZFS 0.8.0 and later.
+* 128 MiB free disk space to create files used for pools.

 ## Status

-Script developed, needs cleanup and add to the project.
+Working as desired.

+## Usage

+1. CD to a convenient directory.
+1. `sudo` and copy/paste the appropriate lines of the script imnto the console.
+1. Or run the script within a root shell. (e.g. `sudo ./bulk-xfer`)
+1. Enjoy!